Causal inference for N-of-1 trials: Conclusion

 The use of formal causal arguments in the analysis of N-of-1 trials is scarce \cite{daza2019, daza2022}.
-Most N-of-1 trials are analyzed using traditional statistical models such as regressions and mixed linear models \cite{Essentials_ch12}.
+Most N-of-1 trials are analyzed using traditional statistical models such as linear mixed models \cite{Essentials_ch12}.
 These models are used to model time directly and the heterogeneity between individuals, making strong parametric assumptions.
 However, the estimands, and sufficient identifiability conditions, are often implicit and vague.
-Future work could examine the plausibility and consequences of such parametric assumptions (i.e., modelling time) in a causal framework.
+Future work could examine the plausibility and consequences of such parametric assumptions in a causal framework.